flicstar/flicstar.github.io/blogstars/2022-09-18-blogstar-tymoteusz.md

 ---

-You can find the editing codes on the [Open Strategy Partners website](https://openstrategypartners.com/resources/the-osp-editing-codes/) and on [GitHub](https://github.com/open-strategy-partners/editing-codes).
+You can find the editing codes on the [Open Strategy Partners website](https://openstrategypartners.com/resources/the-osp-editing-codes/).